 Maintaining their authenticity and trust from followers is going to strengthen how your brand is perceived, so as tempting as it might be, marketers need to resist micro-managing the style and delivery of an influencer's message.
-You can and should have control over the talking points of course, and in almost all cases all influencer content goes through a final approval process.
+You can and should have control over the talking points of course, and make sure a final approval process is in place.

 Why You Need an Influencer Marketing Strategy

 A well-thought-out influencer strategy will help keep all your internal stakeholders aligned, as well as keep the partnerships running smoothly.
 The stronger your strategy, the stronger your relationship will be with the influencers and may lead to multiple collaborations.

 Influencers help brands gain exposure to audiences they may not have otherwise.
 In return, brands pay influencers or compensate them with free products and perks.
 However, brands have to make sure to find influencers who have the best fit for their campaign or strategy.

 But what makes audiences connect with these influencers in the first place?

 What really sets social influencers apart from other types of endorsers, like celebrities, is their relatability.
 Despite their impressive followings, influencers still seem like ordinary people who their followers can easily relate to.

 They post about everyday life, are easy to get a hold of — some reply to every single comment and direct message they receive — and often share the same interests and demographics as their followers.